dennishansen/diff-prompt-tester/readme.md

 ## Contributing
 - Add your parsers and see if you can beat the benchmark.
 Pull request your benchmark in
 - Would love to improve prompt/parser scoring.
+Currently, subsequent test runs vary a decent amount in terms of scores.
 For example, it could make to manually cache some 'correct' files.
+- Parelellizing tests!